-The Cyclemaster, like any other engine, amply repays careful running in (see note on page 2).
-Once 150 miles have been covered, your Dealer will give your Cyclemaster a first check-over free; if you really wish to do it yourself, details of the initial check-over are given below:
+The Cyclemaster, like any other engine, amply repays careful running in (see note on page 3).
+Once 150 miles have been covered, your Dealer will give your Cyclemaster a first check-over free; if you really wish to do it yourself, please write to us for full instructions first.

+Details of the initial check-over are given below :-

 Check level of oil in clutch chamber.
 Check and, if necessary, adjust clutch.

-Check spokes of wheel: tighten if necessary.
+3. Check spokes of wheel: tighten if necessary.

-4. Check hub bearing adjustment (page 4),
+Check hub bearing adjustment (page 7).

-Tighten cylinder head nuts.
+Tighten cylinder head bolts.
 The sparking plug should always be removed before doing this to avoid risk of its being damaged.

-Check tension of chain from clutch shaft to drum.
+6. Check tension of chain from clutch shaft to drum.

 Check contact breaker points.
-Clean and adjust if necessary; gap should be 015 in. to 018 in. when fully open.

-Remove spark plug: clean and adjust points, Examine surfaces of plug which are exposed in combustion chamber.
+Clean and adjust if necessary.
+They should be frosty grey in colour, and gap should be .015 in. to .018 ins. when fully open.
+Remove spark plug: clean and adjust points.
+Examine surfaces of plug which are exposed in combustion chamber.

-Check adjustment of air bleed screw (page 13).
+9. Check adjustment of air bleed screw (page 18).